 The difficulty for the enterprise is in selecting the right tool.
-Many tools still support traditional ALM, even as the enterprise turns to agile and a continuous delivery models.
+Many tools still support traditional ALM, even as enterprises are turning to agile and continuous delivery models.
 The design of the tool is another consideration for IT leaders.
 Each phase of the application lifecycle has different requirements and needs.
 This warrants different functionality, and perhaps even a different tool.

 Many companies struggle to kickstart enterprise ALM.
 Problems are common, depending on how the enterprise approaches a potential solution.
-What are the options for enterprises looking for ALM tools?
+So, what are the options for enterprises looking for ALM tools?

 Best-of-Breed ALM Tools

 A “best-of-breed” approach will select an individual tool for each phase of the application lifecycle.
-For example, the development team will select the best ALM tools for their tasks.
-Testers will choose the tool that works best for them.
+For example, the development team will select the best ALM tool for their tasks, while testers may choose a different tool that they believe works best for them.

 Unfortunately, most companies discover that a mix of individual tools doesn’t deliver the expected benefit.
-Best-of-breed tools don’t mean best-of-breed process.
+As it turns out, best-of-breed tools does not always translate into a best-of-breed process.
 Integrating individual tools by different vendors is difficult and frustrating.
-Rather than improving the process, the best-of-breed approach results in new inefficiencies.
+Rather than improving the process, new inefficiencies crop up in development and project management.

 Integrated ALM Solutions

-Other companies look for a single system to support the ALM process.
+Other companies look for a single system to support end-to-end ALM.
 Such a package would include tools that manage every phase using a pre-integrated resource.

 In practice, most integrated ALM systems leave gaps.
 Gaps create inefficiency.
-These systems can’t adequately support the entire application lifecycle.
-This is because most solutions are originally based on a single function.
-The software was never meant to address the entire ALM process.
+These systems can’t adequately support the entire application lifecycle because most of the solutions were designed around a single function.
+The software involved was never meant to address the entire application lifecycle.

 For example, a software testing tool would provide an effective test management resource.
-Other tools in the system are designed with testing in mind.
-They provide less benefit to other users.
+At the same time, other tools in the system are designed with testing in mind.
+Yet, they provide less benefit to other users.

 The Enterprise Moves Away from Traditional ALM

-Traditional ALM can’t adequately support modern enterprise IT needs.
-Many of the tools on the market don’t deliver the support and functionality required for modern, agile software development.
-Companies are now looking at alternative solutions.
+Yet, traditional ALM simply can’t adequately support modern enterprise IT needs.
+Many of the tools on the market don’t deliver the functionality and capabilities required for agile software development.
+As a result, companies are now looking at alternative solutions.

 Connecting Agile and ALM

-With agile, development teams are enjoying the following benefits:
+With agile, development teams enjoy the following benefits: